West Lothian: Settlements

+Demographics

+Languages

+The 2022 Scottish Census reported that out of 175,963 residents aged three and over, 61,440 (34.9%) considered themselves able to speak or read the Scots language.

+The 2022 Scottish Census reported that out of 175,966 residents aged three and over, 1,439 (0.8%) considered themselves able to speak or read Gaelic.

 Culture, Landmarks and Community

 Landmarks

 Cairnpapple Hill is a scheduled ancient monument and hill with a dominating position in central lowland Scotland with extensive views.

 Torphichen Preceptory is a 12th-century church in the village of Torphichen.
 It comprises the remains of the preceptory (headquarters) of the Knights Hospitaller of the Order of St John of Jerusalem in Scotland.

 Historic houses in West Lothian include Linlithgow Palace, a ruined palace that was one of the principal residences of the monarchs of Scotland in the 15th and 16th centuries and is the birthplace of Mary, Queen of Scots.
 It is now a visitor attraction in the care of Historic Environment Scotland.

 The House of the Binns is an early 17th century historic house and estate near Philpstoun.
 The house is the historic home of the Binn family whose owners included Sir Thomas Dalyell a Scottish Royalist general in the Wars of the Three Kingdoms, and Sir Tam Dalyell, a member of the House of Commons from 1962 to 2005.

 Hopetoun House is a large country house and estate near South Queensferry that was built between 1699 and 1701, and was designed by Sir William Bruce.
 The house was then hugely extended from 1721 by William Adam until his death in 1748, being one of his most notable projects.
 The interior was completed by his sons John Adam and Robert Adam.
 Midhope Castle is a 16th-century tower house on the Hopetoun estate that was used as a location in the Outlander TV series on Starz as the main character, Jamie Fraser's family home called Lallybroch (Broch Tuarach).